Esmael Mangudadatu: Political career

 Mangudadatu visited the then governor of Maguindanao province, Zacaria Candao, to obtain approval for a new business venture.
 Instead, Candao, who was also Mangudadatu's godfather, talked him into running for office.
 He was a member of Maguindanao's Sangguniang Panlalawigan (provincial board) from 1995 to 1998.
 He then became mayor of Buluan from 1998 to 2007.
 In the 2007 elections, he became vice mayor of Buluan.
 In 2009 he decided to challenge the Ampatuan clan's heir apparent in the election for governor of Maguindanao province.

 He was instrumental for the proposed creation of a new province to be called as Maguindanao North, which will be composed of the First Legislative District of Maguindanao.

+After being term-limited as governor, Mangudadatu served as representative for Maguindanao's 1st district from 2019 to 2022.
+He is among the 70 representatives who voted "yes" to "kill" (reject) the franchise renewal of the said network, the largest in the Philippines.